matthiasn/talk-transcripts/Hickey_Rich/SimplicityMatters.md

   + familiar
 ```

-And we have easy.
-And again we have to make this translation.
-What
+And now we have easy.
+And so again we have to make this translation.
-does it mean to be near?
+What does it mean to be near?
 It does not mean this library is easy
 because I do not have to hop on my horse in order to get it.
 So we
-can talk about nearness in the same sort of physical sense, and that
+can talk about nearness in the same kind of physical sense, and that
-means is it a part of my tool kit?
+means: is it part of my tool kit?
 Do I normally have it installed?
 Is it part of the tool kits of people that I work with?
 In general,
 is it at hand?